 Normally, the money you make from ISOs is taxed just like your salary.

 But if you exercise your ISOs at least 12 months before selling them – and sell them at least 24 months after grant – you get a tax discount.

-That can increase your net profit by up to 27% – that’s what we saw in the green bar chart.
+That can increase your net gain by up to 27 percent – that’s what we saw in the green bar chart.

 That’s what we saw in the red bar chart – rising costs over time.

 Essentially, exercising before an IPO is a trade-off: it means paying some tax now so you’ll pay less tax overall.

 In our example, this is what the taxes do depending on when you exercise:

 You might want to stare at that for a minute to grasp what’s going on – this is confusing stuff 😵

 If you work for a constantly growing startup, you can maximize your net gains by exercising in advance of the exit.